Act of War: Direct Action Game Cover

 • “Gameplay is a great mix of casual and hardcore RTS with the usual base building and unit deployment, except resources aren't found in deposits; instead, they are earned either from POWs or finite oil fields/banks/ammo bunkers.”

-• “One minor flaw (gameplay loophole) is the game requires the player to clear out objectives in a required sequence.”
+• “One minor flaw (gameplay loophole) is the game requires the player to clear out objectives in required sequence.”

-• graphics25 mentions
+• graphics50 mentions

 • “Amazing story, visuals that hold up surprisingly well for a 2005 game, and arguably the most uniquely balanced and varied factions, each with clearly different playstyles and unit variety.”